grocerycrud/documentation/2.x/api/unset-search-columns.md

 ---
 id: unset-search-columns
 title: unsetSearchColumns
-description:
+description: Unset the search on the datagrid from quick column search and from filtering.
 permalink: docs/unset-search-columns
-previous: unset-read-fields
+previous: unset-print
-next: unset-texteditor
+next: unset-filters
 ---

 # unsetSearchColumns